Moduli spaces of (G,h)-constellations: Introduction

-Our contribution to these constructions of moduli spaces is to unify the ideas of \cite{CI:2004} and \cite{AB:2004, AB:2005}: For a complex reductive group $G$, an affine $G$--scheme $X$ and a map $h\colon \Irr G \to \natN_0$, we define a $(G,h)$--constellation as a $G$--equivariant coherent $\ssh_X$--module with isotypic decomposition given by $h$ as above.
-Then we introduce $\theta$--stability analogously to the case of $G$--constellations.
+Our contribution to these constructions of moduli spaces is to unify the ideas of \cite{CI:2004} and \cite{AB:2004, AB:2005}: For an infinite complex reductive group $G$, an affine $G$--scheme of finite type $X$ and a map $h\colon \Irr G \to \natN_0$, we define a $(G,h)$--constellation as a $G$--equivariant coherent $\ssh_X$--module with isotypic decomposition given by $h$ as above.
+Then we introduce $\theta$--stability similarly to the case of $G$--constellations.
 This stability condition is more delicate than the one of Craw and Ishii since it involves infinitely many parameters.
-We locate finitely many of them which control the others.
+We locate finitely many of them which control the others whenever $\theta$ has finitely many negative values.
 Then we construct the moduli space of $\theta$--stable $(G,h)$--constellations by means of geometric invariant theory and invariant Quot schemes in a parallel way to the construction of the moduli space of stable vector bundles of Simpson \cite{Sim:1994}.
-As a generalisation of the Hilbert--Chow morphism we moreover construct a morphism $\sMth \to X \red G$.
+As a generalization of the Hilbert--Chow morphism we moreover construct a morphism $\sMth \to X \red G$ when $h(\rho_0) = 1$ for $\rho_0$ the trivial representation.
 Further studies of $\sMth$ have to be made in order to decide in which cases this morphism gives a resolution of singularities.